adamskopl/blog/20200324/README.md

    created.
 2. Content is chosen.
 It could be an image or a web page.
 3. User opens project's web link using target devices' browsers.
-At this stage browsers display chosen content, but they need and adjustment.
+At this stage browsers display chosen content, but they need an adjustment.
 4. Devices are visualized in the editor.
 User modify their positions and size relatively to the content, so that physical devices will display desired areas of the content.